MinaProtocol/mina/lib/snarky/src/camlsnark_c/libsnark-caml/depends/gtest/googlemock/docs/CookBook.md

 real class.
 That's fine as long as the test doesn't need to call it.

-Next, you need a way to say that you want to use `ConcretePacketStream` in production code, and use `MockPacketStream` in tests.
+Next, you need a way to say that you want to use `ConcretePacketStream` in production code and to use `MockPacketStream` in tests.
 Since the functions are not virtual and the two classes are unrelated, you must specify your choice at _compile time_ (as opposed to run time).